sheraadams/OpenGL-Skyboxes-and-Photoshop-tutorial/README.md

 ## About the Project

-This is a repository resource loaded with high resolution skyboxes for use with OpenGL (C++).
-Most of the skyboxes here are open source but are cited below for your reference.
-Tutorials are linked below to demonstrate Photoshop best practices for preserving detail and resolution when working with the images.
+This is a repository resource loaded with high-resolution skyboxes for use with OpenGL (C++).
+Most of the skyboxes here are open source but are cited below for reference.
+Tutorials are linked below to demonstrate Photoshop's best practices for preserving detail and resolution when working with the images.

 ## Skybox Previews